dxos/dxos/docs/design/halo-spec.md

 ## 1. Introduction

-HALO is a set of protocols and components used to secure decentralized networks.
 The HALO protocols enable self-sovereign identity, decentralized identifiers, verifiable credentials, and other mechanisms relating to the security of decentralized systems.
 HALO is implemented useing cryptographically secure, privacy respecting, and machine-verifiable messages.